binkley/wrong-place-wrong-time/homebrewery.md

 Street to head back home while pulling up your cloaks against the cold damp.
 A Gnome lad or laddie in rags sits aside the street, eyes you warily, and asks for “a little coin for my poor mother”.
-As you regard the seeming vagrant, two hooded figures—one quite tall, one quite short—rush past you down the street toward the docks; their faces are hidden, but they leave an impression in your mind.
+As you regard the seeming vagrant, two hooded figures&mdash;one quite tall, one quite short&mdash;rush past you down the street toward the docks; their faces are hidden, but they leave an impression in your mind.
 You spot the shorter one tossing something small and dark against a nearby recessed doorway.